How Often Should I Run My Sprinkler?

 In general, a 15-minute sprinkler run is a conventional standard in some parts of the country.
 What you want to watch out for is overwatering, where you start to saturate the ground.
-In fact, many lawns can benefit from less water, rather than more.
+Many lawns can benefit from less water rather than more.
 When you start getting waterlogged, you may get things like fungus or other issues.

 Deep Water Irrigation